sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 - Takes a long time to run.
 Make sure your connection to the HPCC does not time out, or laptop shut down.
 - If you read through the run log, you will notice that it signals that minimization has not converged.
 This is okay.
 It is already extremely close.
 - Might populate lipids into the core of your transmembrane protein!
 Visualize in VMD (after generating a trajectory) and ensure this is not the case!
 - The dimensions of the system are by default estimated by packmol-memgen based on the size of the protein to be packed.
+- For a more detailed list of parameters, try the following:
+	- Call `packmol-memgen - - help`
+	- Here is the introductory paper to the software, it is very short and informative: https://pubs.acs.org/doi/epdf/10.1021/acs.jcim.9b00269.
+	- Look up an Amber manual and navigate to the packmol-memgen section.
+Amber21 manual (link: https://ambermd.org/doc12/Amber21.pdf) --> section 13.6, page 220.

 # 3: Parametrize system (prmtop, inpcrd)
 First create an input file for running tleap.
 `vim build.in`